 More and more communities are passing laws that regulate allow dogs to be chained for a limited number of hours per day.
 Some

 See a complete list of anti-chaining laws.

 - Why should a community outlaw the continuous chaining or tethering of dogs?

-Animal control and humane agencies receive calls every day from citizens concerned about animals in these cruel situations.
+Animal control and humane societies receive calls every day from citizens concerned about animals in these cruel situations.
 Animal control officers, paid

 Regulations against chaining give officers a tool to crack down on illegal dog fighting, since many fighting dogs are kept on chains.